Rule 5122-40-06 | Medication assisted treatment administration.

 (D) Opioid treatment programs are permitted to establish medication units following the guidelines of 42 CFR part 8 subsection 8.11(i)(1).

-(E) Administration of medication assisted treatment shall be provided by individuals who have one or more of the following credentials from the applicable state of Ohio board:
+(E) Medication shall be administered by individuals who have one or more of the following credentials from the applicable state of Ohio board:

 (1) Licensed physician;